AsiaGenius/CryptoGuardian/docs/rathena.rst

 .. code-block:: bash

-    //RingSec by Gary
+    //CryptoGuardian by AsiaGenius
 	if (atoi(Crypto_Check_Flag(account_id)) > 0)
 	    return 1;
-	//RingSec by Gary
+	//CryptoGuardian by AsiaGenius

 add this in the end of the file

 .. code-block:: bash

-    //RingSec by Gary
+    //CryptoGuardian by AsiaGenius
     char* Crypto_Check_Flag(int account_id)
     {
         char* data;